MaxBittker/NYDMWLwip/src/TypicalProjectProfile.md

 # NY Doing More with Less™ (RENEW*)Typical Project Profile
 ## NY Doing More with Less projects can include a broad range of energy efficiency and clean energy infrastructure measures:
 * Lighting Upgrades
 * Heating, Ventilation and Air Conditioning
 * Boilers and Domestic Hot Water Heating
 * Controls and Automation
 * Electrical Systems
 * On-site Clean Energy (e.g. Combined Heat and Power; Geothermal)
 * Pumps, Fans, Motors, Transformers and Drives
 * Energy Storage Systems

-### NY Doing More with Less ESA structure accommodates the implementation of a number of measures in one project, with longer payback measures and shorter payback measures blended to create a project that maximizes capital upgrades and savings to the building owner.
+### The NY Doing More with Less RENEW ESA structure accommodates the implementation of a number of measures in one project, with longer payback measures and shorter payback measures blended to create a project that maximizes capital upgrades and savings to the building owner.

 ## NY Doing More with Less works with E-Firms and their clients in a range of sectors:
 * Commercial, Industrial and Institutional
 * Hospitality and Resorts
 * Healthcare and Hospitals
 * Multi-family and condominiums
 * School and Universities
 * Industrial and Warehouse
 * Senior and Assisted Living
 * Private or Non-Profit

 ## A typical NY Doing More with Less project could be characterized as follows:
 * A facility located within the borders of New York State
 * A building typically 35,000 sq. ft. and above
 * Has total installation costs of between $200,000 and $5M